 If you have tried contacting us this week, you will have got through to a message on our answering machine, advising that we are now closed, and are only able to see dental emergencies.

 Many of our patients however have dental problems that maybe do not quite fit the criteria for a true dental emergency, but still require attention.

 Please find below some advice on how you can manage dental issues at home until we can see you in the surgery.

 - If the tooth is extremely sensitive to hot or cold, antibiotics will not help.
 The decay must be removed and filled.

 - If there is a hole in the tooth, or a tooth has cracked and is now sensitive/sharp, a temporary filling can be packed into the space.
-These are widely available from supermarkets and pharmacies
+These are widely available in supermarkets and pharmacies